alphagov/govuk-rota-generator/README.md

 ### Generate the rota

-Run `ruby bin/generate_rota.rb`.
+Run `ruby bin/generate_rota.rb https://docs.google.com/spreadsheets/d/abc123def456hij789/edit`.

 This generates a `data/generated_rota.yml` file, which has the same structure as the `data/rota_inputs.yml` file.
-But the script will also output a user-friendly CSV to STDOUT, which can be used as the `data/rota.csv` in [pay-pagerduty](https://github.com/alphagov/pay-pagerduty) (automating the overriding of PagerDuty schedules) as well as be imported to a 2nd line rota spreadsheet.
+But the script will also output a user-friendly CSV to the "Auto-generated draft rota" worksheet you set up earlier, or to STDOUT if you don't provide the Google Sheet CLI parameter.
+The worksheet/CSV can be used as the `data/rota.csv` in [pay-pagerduty](https://github.com/alphagov/pay-pagerduty) (automating the overriding of PagerDuty schedules).

 Note that you can tweak the weighting of each 'role' (e.g. `oncall_primary`) by editing the values in [config/roles.yml](config/roles.yml), to influence how often folks are assigned to particular roles.